All Times are Eastern Time. Program Subject to Change.

 Caue Suplicy is the Chairman and Founder of Barnana, a banana-based snacks company that has upcycled 100 million bananas since its inception in 2012.
 Caue will share Barnana’s unique approach to bringing healthier, delicious snacks to market that are safe, secure and sustainable.
 He will also offer lessons learned on his journey to build a business from bananas that otherwise would have been thrown away.
 Followed by Q&A.

-Caue Suplicy, CEO and Founder, Barnana
+Caue Suplicy, Founder, Barnana

 Friday, February 26

 Demands on packaging are greater than ever.
 Food packaging has evolved from protecting products in transit to an expanded role that spans safety, security, traceability, shelf- life extension, and environmental sustainability– all with the bottom line in mind.
 This panel of industry experts moderated by AMERIPEN, will discuss the challenges, opportunities and innovations being developed to meet the demands of today’s marketplace.
 Followed by Q&A.

 Keith Belli, Ph.D., Dean, College of Agriculture, Forestry and Life Sciences, Clemson University